1LAB9fJYvmL9FUQREiUc2Rz7weVCm42qBs/bitcoin-offline-signing/README.md

 <br/>
 Before broadcasting the transaction, we verified it using blockchain.com's convenient "decode-tx" feature:<br/>
 <br/>

-## Objective<br/>
+## Objective

 Inspired by a popular [bitcoin.stackexchange.com thread](https://bitcoin.stackexchange.com/questions/32628/redeeming-a-raw-transaction-step-by-step-example-required) we wanted to understand P2PKH transactions down to the byte level.<br/>
-The goal was to create some automated scripts that would let us parameterize and repeat the transaction signing process without using bitcoin libraries that would abstract the inner workings of the process.<br/>
+The goal was to (as an academic exercise) create some automated scripts that would let us parameterize and repeat the transaction signing process without using bitcoin libraries that would abstract the inner workings of the process.<br/>
 <br/>
 ## Trust and constraints